Waziup/WaziCloud/orchestrator/README.md

 $ deis create
 ```

-We need to change the port of the builder:
+We need to change the NodePort of the builder, as shown in the describe command:
 ```
 kubectl --namespace=deis describe svc deis-router git remote remove deis